 The famous floating flower market has also been going since 1863, with all the stalls being located on boats, reminiscent of the time when this would have been the main delivery method.

 Also, you can find swarms of parakeets in the Vondelpark.
 More than 4000 parakeets can be seen here.
 Originally, they were brought over as pets, but they liked Amsterdam so much they decided to stay and create.

 Did you know that every building in Amsterdam is supported by wooden poles that are stuck into the mud?
 Around 10 of these 20-metre-long poles support each house.
-Without them, the buildings of Amsterdam would sink without trace!
+Without them, the buildings of Serviced Apartments Amsterdam would sink without trace!
 Without them, the whole city of Amsterdam would be under high sea levels.

 When you’re sourcing your Amsterdam vacation rentals, think about how many houten palen are holding it up!
 It may also explain why your building, along with so many others in the city, appears to be leaning to the side a little bit…

 Everybody knows that The Netherlands is a low, flat country whose very existence is under threat from rising sea levels.
-But did you know that Schiphol Airport in Amsterdam actually lies four metres below sea level?
+But did you know that Schiphol Airport in Amsterdam actually lies four meters below sea level?